praveenkumardec89/Assignments/README.md

 Program should list all the unique configurations to the console for which all of the pieces can be placed on the board without threatening each other.

-hashing and tracking back the previous positions is the main problem in this problem
+hashing and tracking back the previous positions is the main problem to obtain the solution

 Assuming that Ant 1.9.x & JRE 1.7 are installed on the system, type ant on the root directory of the project to run the program.